MicrosoftDocs/windows-itpro-docs/windows/security/application-security/application-control/windows-defender-application-control/applocker/configure-an-applocker-policy-for-audit-only.md

 When AppLocker policy enforcement mode is set to **Enforce rules**, rules are enforced for the rule collection and all events are logged to the AppLocker event logs for that rule collection.
 When AppLocker policy enforcement mode is set to **Audit only**, rules are only evaluated but all events generated from that evaluation are written to the AppLocker event logs.

-To create an AppLocker policy in a Group Policy Object (GPO), you can perform this task by using the Group Policy Management Console.
-To create an AppLocker policy for the local computer or for use in a security template, use the Local Security Policy snap-in.
+To manage an AppLocker policy in a Group Policy Object (GPO), you can perform this task by using the Group Policy Management Console.
+To manage an AppLocker policy for the local computer or for use in a security template, use the Local Security Policy snap-in.
 For info how to use these MMC snap-ins to administer AppLocker, see [Administer AppLocker](administer-applocker.md#using-the-mmc-snap-ins-to-administer-applocker).

 ## To audit rule collections